Azure/data-api-builder/docs/getting-started/getting-started.md

 - `postgresql`: for PostgreSQL
 - `mysql`: for MySQL or MariaDB

 Set the value of `database-type` to the database you want to use.
-For this tutorial we'll be using `mssql` or `cosmos` to showcase both DAB support for relational and non-relational databases.
+For this tutorial we'll be using `mssql` or `cosmos` to showcase DAB's support for both relational and non-relational databases.

-Once you have chosen the database you want to connect to, you need to provide the connection string in the `connection-string` property.
+Once you have chosen the database you want to connect to, you will need to provide the connection string in the `connection-string` property.
 This is a standard ADO.NET connection string.
 You can get it from the Azure Portal, for instance.

 The `runtime` section is telling Data API builder to run in `development` mode.
 This means database errors will be surfaced and returned with full detail.
 This is great for development, but can be a security risk when running in production: that's why switching to `production` mode will disable this debug feature.